brandnpatterson/hello-webpack/README.md

 npm start
 ```

-Open localhost:8080 and you will see 'Hello Webpack' in your browser.
+Open localhost:8080 and you will see 'Hello, Webpack' in your browser.

 ## Other Commands